lmfao415/sqlalchemy-challenge/README.md

 This repository uses SQLAlchemy ORM queries, Pandas, and Matplotlib to explore and analyze the [Hawaii weather](https://github.com/lmfao415/sqlalchemy-challenge/blob/main/Resources/hawaii.sqlite) sqlite database.

+The [climate_starter](https://github.com/lmfao415/sqlalchemy-challenge/blob/main/climate_starter.ipynb) Jupyter Notebook contains the queries and plots for this project.
 Using SQLalchemy, the database is queried and then Pandas used to organize and then plot the daily precipitation values:

 ![q](https://github.com/lmfao415/sqlalchemy-challenge/blob/main/Resources/query.png?raw=true)